About North Stonington

 The town has a long history as a rural farming community.
 Many residents make their living off the land just as their ancestors did less than 20 years after the Pilgrims landed at Plymouth, Massachusetts.

 Many people like to ride along Route 49.
-This beautiful country road meanders historic houses, stone walls, pastures and magnificent views.
+This beautiful country road meanders its way past historic houses, stone walls, pastures and magnificent views.
 The fields along the road were encampments during the Revolutionary War.